torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 Free memory rate (per thousand) for the high watermark.

-If free memory of the system in bytes per thousand bytes is higher than this, DAMON_RECLAIM becomes inactive, so it does nothing but only periodically checks the watermarks.
+If free memory of the system in bytes per thousand bytes is higher than this, DAMON_RECLAIM becomes inactive, so it does analthing but only periodically checks the watermarks.

 wmarks_mid